 - The Government of Canada granted you refugee or protected person status while you were abroad; and

-- A group of natural persons or a legal person (non-profit organization) from Québec submitted an undertaking application in your favour and it was accepted by the Gouvernement du Québec.
+- A group of natural persons or a legal person (charitable organization) from Québec submitted an undertaking application in your favour and it was accepted by the Gouvernement du Québec.
 All your family members who accompany you must also be covered by this accepted undertaking.

 Responsibilities and obligations of your guarantors

-By signing an undertaking in your favour, your guarantor (a group of persons or a non-profit organization) undertook to the Gouvernement du Québec to assist and support you during the first year of your settlement.
+By signing an undertaking in your favour, your guarantor (a group of persons or a charitable organization) undertook to the Gouvernement du Québec to assist and support you during the first year of your settlement.

 - meet your essential needs and;

 - support you in your integration steps.

 Your guarantor has financial obligations to you and your family members who accompany you for a one-year period.
 They must assume the following costs, in particular:

 - travel required for your settlement and integration;

 Your guarantor must assume the costs not covered or not reimbursed by a public insurance plan for your:

 - health services;